dwhiffing/fury/content/nato/us/navy/amphibious/ships/body.md

-NATO/US Navy/ Amphibious Forces/Amphibious Ships

 **Amphibious ships**

-The core capability of the USMC, that of delivering combat power to contested shores falls on its ships.
+The core capability of an amphibious force, that of delivering combat power to contested shores falls on its ships.
 Once on land the ground and air elements take over the heavy fighting, but they need to get ashore in a coherent combat ready fashion to have the effect needed.

 The US Navy (USN) has the largest and most modern collection of amphibious ships on the planet (The Gator Navy).
-Although not enough of these ships exist to satisfy the strategic requirement they are still very impressive.
+Although not enough of these ships exist to satisfy the strategic requirement, they are very impressive ships an together form a formidable force.
 The Gator Navy consists of a multitude of ship types and capabilities.
 Some of which are listed here:

 **LHD**: [Landing Helicopter
 Dock](https://fas.org/man/dod-101/sys/ship/lhd-1.htm).
 These extremely
-capable ships of the Wasp Class are the latest and most capable Amphibious ships in the world.
-Capable of hosting AV-8B Harriers, helicopters and having a docking bay for landing craft or the LCAC (Landing Craft Air Cushioned) or hovercraft, one of these ships is capable of carrying 1800 Marines and a full Battalions worth of equipment.
+capable ships of the Wasp Class are the largest and most capable Amphibious ships in the world.
+Capable of hosting AV-8B Harriers, helicopters and having a docking bay for landing craft or the LCAC (Landing Craft Air Cushioned) or hovercraft, one of these ships is capable of carrying 1800 Marines and a full Battalion worth of equipment.
 At 40,000 tons, these exceptionally flexible ships displace as much or more then most World War Two Battleships and all war era aircraft carriers except the IJN Shinano (which only survived a few days).

-Historically only 3 of these ships were commissioned by 1994, however due to increased tensions in Northern Fury the original schedule was maintained and there were 2 more commissioned – LHD-5 Bataan joining the fleet at the end of Jan 1994, only two weeks old at war start.
+Historically only three of these ships were commissioned by 1994, however due to increased tensions in Northern Fury the original schedule was maintained and there were two additional hulls available – LHD-5 Bataan joining the fleet at the end of Jan 1994, only two weeks old at war start.
 The next ship of this class to joint the fleet will be in mid 1995.

 ![](/assets/images/nato/us/navy/amphibious/ships/image1.jpg)